samchow/GettingCleaningData/README.md

 ### Running from command line
 Change to the directory where the *run_analysis.R* script along with the meta-data files and train/data directories.
 From the command line, invoke  **Rscript run_analysis.R**

+## Description of output
+For an explanation of the columns in the output (tiny_data.txt), the file CodeBook.md.
+The units are shown in parenthesis.